junxit/us-congress-bills-113/bill.md

 - **(2)** it is a top national priority to enhance the global competitiveness, prosperity, and security of the United States by—
   - **(A)** removing unnecessary barriers to foreign direct investment and the jobs that it creates throughout the United States; and
   - **(B)** promoting policies to ensure the United States remains the premier global destination in which to invest, hire, innovate, and manufacture products;
-- **(3)** maintaining the United States commitment to open investment policy encourages other countries to reciprocate and enables the United States to open new markets abroad for United States companies and their products;
+- **(3)** maintaining the United States’ commitment to open investment policy encourages other countries to reciprocate and enables the United States to open new markets abroad for United States companies and their products;
-- **(4)** while foreign direct investment can enhance the Nation’s economic strength, policies regarding foreign direct investment should also reflect national security interests and should not disadvantage domestic investors or companies; and
+- **(4)** while foreign direct investment can enhance the Nation’s economic strength, policies regarding foreign direct investment should reflect national security interests and should not disadvantage domestic investors or companies; and
 - **(5)** United States efforts to attract foreign direct investment should be consistent with efforts to maintain and improve the domestic standard of living.

 ## § 4.
 Foreign direct investment review

 - **(a)** *Review* The Secretary of Commerce, in coordination with the Federal Interagency Investment Working Group and the heads of other relevant Federal departments and agencies, shall conduct an interagency review of the global competitiveness of the United States in attracting foreign direct investment.
-- **(b)** *Specific matters To be included* The review conducted pursuant to subsection (a) shall include a review of—
+- **(b)** *Specific matters to be included* The review conducted pursuant to subsection (a) shall include a review of—
-  - **(1)** the current economic impact of foreign direct investment in the United States, including both costs and benefits, with particular focus on manufacturing, research and development, trade, and jobs;
+  - **(1)** the current economic impact of foreign direct investment in the United States, with particular focus on manufacturing, research and development, trade, and jobs;
   - **(2)** trends in global cross-border investment flows and the underlying factors for such trends;
   - **(3)** Federal Government policies that are closely linked to the ability of the United States to attract and retain foreign direct investment;
   - **(4)** foreign direct investment as compared to direct investment by domestic entities;